-No. No no no no no no no. I only sat through the whole of this because there’s a Streep child in it, Richard Dreyfuss is Richard Dreyfuss and also doing a deeply strange accent (and probably therefore authentic) and Curious Caleb was having his colon irrigated and needed a hand to hold.
+No. No no no no no no no. I only sat through the whole of this because there’s a Streep child in it, Richard Dreyfuss is Richard Dreyfuss and doing a deeply strange (and probably authentic) accent, and Curious Caleb was having his colon irrigated and needed a hand to hold.
 Well, I say hold.
-I mean sit across the room from and wonder which tube is pouring our more shit, his or the TV.
+I mean sit across the room from and wonder which tube is pouring out more shit, his or the TV.

 I feel bad for writing that.
 Stick with The Lightkeepers.
-It won’t reward you but, you know, I had to.
+It won’t reward you, but you’ll have won.

 It’s 1912 and Dreyfuss is playing the swarthily misogynist Seth.
 He runs a lighthouse and loses an assistant inside ten minutes – the departing boy pinpointing his entire character and making the next two hours redundant.
 Seth hates women for the same reasons poor boys hate ice cream.
 You work it out.

 Out of the sea then pops the plummiest Wiltshire-born Englishman you’ll ever meet.
 Tom Wisdom, destined to be a sacrificed aristocrat in a ton of crinoline-led dramas, plays the forgetful John Brown.
 A posho who’s fallen off a boat, he recovers from drowning in plotholes and takes up the job of Seth’s assistant.
 And then they talk.
 And talk.
 And revile women like there’s a plot-point sneaking up on them…

 A test.
 See whether you can hold your breath for longer than it takes to work out every remaining beat of the story.
 I’ll wait.